 Blogs and Online Content

 An additional consideration for managing your digital estate arises for those of us who run blogs.
-Much like social networking and email accounts, online service providers such as WordPress and Blogger are reluctant to release login details, even to an executor.
+Much like social networking and email accounts, online service providers such as WordPress are reluctant to release login details, even to an executor.
 If your blog is hosted on your own server or through a third-party hosting service, the task of accessing the site is further complicated and in some cases may be close to impossible.

 If you’ve got a blog, you’ve also got intellectual property including copyright to your writings and any trademarks associated with your site.
 You may also have photographs, music, and other works that are published and maintained online.
-Copyright generally lasts for 70 years after the death of the author, so there’s a significant tail period of copyright protection that vests in your estate and, just like any other form of property, IP can be given to a specific individual in your will.
+Copyright generally lasts for 70 years after the death of the author, so there’s a significant tail period of copyright protection that vests in your estate and, just like any other form of property, intellectual property can be bequeathed to a specific individual in your will.
 If the will does not specify who gets your intellectual property, the standard rules of distribution apply.